-My writing, research and work in community art all rests on the belief that everyone has the right to create art and to share the result, as well as enjoy and participate in the creations of others.
+My writing, research and work in community art rests on the belief that everyone has the right to create art and to share the result, as well as to enjoy and participate in the creations of others.
 Shaping your own cultural identity – and having it recognised by others – is central to human dignity and growth.If people can’t represent themselves culturally how can they do so in any other way, including politically?
 If people are only imagined and portrayed by others, how can they be full, free and equal members of society?

 And yet, in every society, people’s access to culture is very uneven.
 Those who identify with dominant cultures have no difficulty creating and promoting their values.
 Others, passively or actively denied cultural resources, platforms and legitimacy, remain on the margins.
 My work engages with those issues through research, support for cultural groups and writing.
-This site is gradually becoming home to books, research, essays and talks; all the material is freely available for download.

 I’ve worked as a community artist, writer, researcher and consultant for about 40 years.
 Between 1979 and 1994, I worked in visual arts, theatre and as a a community arts worker, with people in housing estates, hospitals, care centres and prisons.
 As my interest in the ideas behind this work grew, I became involved with research and its implications.
 From 1994 to 2003 I undertook a series of studies of arts and culture, often with Comedia, including Use or Ornament? and ending with Only Connect.
 Since 2004, I’ve been balancing my own work with commissions, and doing more and more writing.
 I’ve worked with all sorts of organisations including public bodies, foundations and universities, but above all with arts organisations whose values I share.
 I’ve also served on the boards of cultural groups, policy groups and institutions.
 My work has been widely published and I’ve been asked to work or speak in many countries.
 All these experiences have shaped my thinking and practice